balfieri/cs/README.md

 </pre>

 <p>
-After building the CS program (which itself is a CS program), doit.build then runs a couple sanity tests using CS.</p>
+After building the optional CS program (which itself is a CS program), doit.build then runs a couple sanity tests using CS.</p>
 </p>

+<h2>TBD</h2>

 I need to add a lot more examples.